mfernest/SEBC/challenges/challenges.md

 ---
 <div style="page-break-after: always;"></div>

-# <center> Challenges - April 8, 2016 - Palo Alto, California
+# <center> Challenges - May 20, 2016 - Shanghai, China

 * Overview
     * Build a CM-managed CDH cluster and secure it
+* Place all lab work in your `challenges` folder
     * Put all text output to Markdown or other Markdown-like format
-    * Readability counts!
     * Submit screenshots in PNG format
+    * Indicate which one has your results if it is not the master branch
-* If you brick your cluster or get stuck, tell Pete or me.
-Don't be brave and quiet.
+* If you kill your cluster or get stuck:
+    * Notify the instructor
+    * Create an Issue and document the problem thoroughly: include screenshots
-* Consult with each other and research online all you want, but submit your own work.
+* You may discuss the challenges with each other and research online, but submit only your own work.
-* Always push to your GitHub repo before starting a new challenge.
+* Push changes to your GitHub repo after each challenge -- don't wait until the end!

 ---
 <div style="page-break-after: always;"></div>

-## <center> Challenge Setup (Required)
+## <center> Challenge Setup

 * Create the Issue `Challenges Setup`
     * Add it to your `Challenges` milestone
-    * Label it `Started`
-* Use the file `0_setup.md` to store the following:
+* Use the file `challenges/labs/0_setup.md` to store all the information requested below:
-    * The OS version you're using
+    * Your OS type and version
-    * The AMI you're using
+    * Your AMI (or other image identifier)
-    * The AWS region your nodes are in
-    * The FQDN of the node that will host Cloudera Manager server
-* The command and output of `uptime` on your CM Server node
+    * The output of `uptime` on one node
-    * This session should be less than 60 minutes old
-* Run `hadoop checknative` on any node that will not host CM
+* Indicate the node that will host MySQL
-* Run `ls /etc/yum.repos.d` on the node that will host MySQL
+    * Run `ls /etc/yum.repos.d` on this node
-    * This node may not be the same as the CM node
-* Create the following Linux entities on all nodes
+* Add the following Linux accounts to all nodes
-    * User `sebastian` with a UID of `2200`
+    * User `yaoming` with a UID of `2200`
-    * User `ernie` with a UID of `2300`
+    * User `jetli` with a UID of `2300`
-    * Create the group `parks` and make `sebastian` a member of it
+    * Create the group `shangai` and add `yaoming`
-    * Create the group `duckies` and make `ernie` a member of it
+    * Create the group `beijing` and add `jetli`
-* List the `/etc/passwd` entries for `sebastian` and `ernie`
+* List the `/etc/passwd` entries for `yaoming` and `jetli`
-* List the `/etc/group` entries for `parks` and `duckies`
+* List the `/etc/group` entries for `shangai` and `beijing`
-* Push changes to your GitHub repo when you're done
+* Push this work to your GitHub repo
-* Add the label `review` to the Issue

 ---
 <div style="page-break-after: always;"></div>